 Frankincense is a natural astringent, meaning it kills bacteria and viruses.
 It also speeds skin recovery which is super helpful for diaper rash.

 Besides the fact that Lavender smells lovely, it is gentle and soothing to the mind and skin.
 I usually do half and half of both.

 Once all the ingredients are combined, swirl the jar once again.
-Place all of the clothes in the jar whether it is cup up t-shirts or organic washcloths into the glass jar, making sure to scrunch them up as you go.
+Place the pieces of clothe (whether it’s cut up t-shirts or organic washcloths) into the glass jar, making sure to scrunch them as you go.

-Now you will notice that all of your ingredients are at the bottom and there will be some dry clothes at the top.
+You will notice that all of your wet ingredients are at the bottom of the jar and some of the clothe is still dry at the top.
 To fix this you will need to close the lid and then turn the jar upside-down.
 Let it sit for about 5 hours and you will have some perfectly moist homemade baby wipes.

 How to use and store your homemade baby wipes

 A few words of caution for those who are adventurous and crunchy enough to try these wipes…

 Once you make a batch of wipes, they will need to be used within a week.
 When I first made my wipes, I was on the go a lot and had some disposables left over.
 I used those up and then got to my homemade wipes.

 They started to get a funny smell after about a week to them so I had to wash them and start over.
 That is why I love this 3 pack of jars from amazon.
 You can make your wipes in the big jar and then divvy them up in the smaller jars to throw in a diaper bag.